onecommons/unfurl/docs/ensembles.rst

 Changes to an ensemble's configuration or operational state are committed to a git repository, enabling a turnkey GitOps workflow.
 Git's immutable history helps guarantee integrity and reproducible playback as well as provide an auditable history of changes.

-`unfurl` can automatically commit any changes to the project to one or more git repositories.
+Unfurl can automatically commit any changes to the project to one or more git repositories.
 Unfurl provides flexibility on how to map this layout to git repositories, supporting both "monorepo" and "polyrepo" arrangements.
 An ensemble can keep instance data and specifications in  separate git repositories (useful for testing or ephemeral instances) and a project can live in a dedicated repository or be part of a source repository.

 Isolation and Reproducibility
 =============================